-Vegan Oil-free Blender Oat Pancakes for one is something I have for breakfast almost every morning.
+Vegan Oil-free Blender Oat Pancakes are something I have for breakfast almost every morning.

 You could easily eat half for breakfast and save the other half for the next day.

-What I love about these vegan oil-free blender pancakes is that they are done from start to finish in 10 minutes!
+I love this vegan pancake recipe because they are done from start to finish in 10 minutes!

-It’s all simple ingredients you have on a hand.
+It has simple ingredients you likely have on hand.

-If you don't care which is totally fine just keep scrolling to the recipe and I will still love you!
+If you don't care, just keep scrolling to the recipe, and I will still love you!

-I had been having some minor health problems for years and after many misdiagnoses, I finally got a diagnosis of Poly Cystic Ovary Syndrome (PCOS) and hypothyroidism.
-Yay me, not.
+I had been having some minor health problems for years.
+After many misdiagnoses, I finally got a diagnosis of Poly Cystic Ovary Syndrome (PCOS).

 However, SUPER great to finally have some answers.